rachlee/GA-final-project/README.md

         pass

 ## Libraries/Modules
-Python Libraries/Modules to be used as part of the project include os, subprocess, shutil.
-Other dependencies may be used as project is finalized.git
+Python Libraries/Modules to be used as part of the project are below:

+import os
+from os import listdir
+import subprocess
+import shutil
+import easygui
+import tkinter as tk
+from tkinter import filedialog from tkinter import * from tkinter import simpledialog from distutils.dir_util import copy_tree from fnmatch import fnmatch import psutil import platform from datetime import datetime import time from columnar import columnar